Skip to content

 Clients can opt into periodic member telemetry with LoomClient.Builder.clientStatisticsEnabled(true) or loomcache.client.statistics.enabled=true in Spring Boot.
 Each upload carries JVM/process, connection, and near-cache counters in a compact binary payload; members retain the latest snapshot per client id for local management surfaces.

-SlowOperationDetector (loom-server/.../observability/SlowOperationDetector.java) is an opt-in diagnostic plugin for latency incidents.
+SlowOperationDetector is enabled by default (SlowOperationDetectorConfig.DEFAULT_ENABLED = true).
 It wraps both direct TCP command handling and the optional pipelined executor, samples active operation threads, records operations above the configured threshold, and retains a bounded in-memory ring of recent records with sampled stack frames.

 loomcache.diagnostics.slow-operation.sample-interval-ms=1000